 The family has always played an eminently active role in Jewish society, facilitating the continuity of a distinctive national identity and perennial religious values.
 We cannot easily overlook the Book of Tobit for a deeper understanding of biblical theology’s convictions about the family.
 Except for the Book of Acts, there is no other biblical writing like the Book of Tobit summary that contains more detail or reference to marriage, marriage, and all that pertains to family relationships.

 Is there an angel named Raphael?

 Raphael’s name means Divine Healer or God heals.
-His name refers not only to the healing of the body but also to the healing of the soul.
+His name refers not only to the healing of the body but also the healing of the soul.
 Indeed, Raphael helps us to get in deep contact with our soul, which secretly knows what is best for us to restore our health and regeneration.
-So Archangel Raphael represents the aspect of God that helps the human being to maintain emotional balance and bodily health.
+So Archangel Raphael represents the aspect of God that helps the human being maintain emotional balance and bodily health.

 Biography of Raphael

 What did Raphael say to Tobias?

 Archangel Raphael is the patron saint of doctors, nurses, and travelers.
 He especially helps those travelers who make the pilgrimage to holy places to obtain healing or comfort of body and soul.
 Raphael has great compassion for all beings and animals, but especially for people suffering from physical, mental, emotional, or spiritual disorders.

 In the accounts in the book of Tobit summary, Raphael told Tobias to pray in his room and to fast.
 Through the intercession of the Holy Archangel Raphael, in the guise of one Azariah, old Raguel sees his married daughter, Sarah gains a faithful husband, Tobias takes for himself a God-fearing woman, and Tobit regains his sight.